security-alliance/frameworks/src/privacy/digital-footprint.md

 ## Best Practices

-- **Regularly Review Your Footprint**: Conduct regular audits of your online presence to identify and remove unwanted information.
+1. Conduct regular audits of your online presence to identify and remove unwanted information.
-- **Use Strong Passwords**: Protect your accounts with strong, unique passwords.
+2. Protect your accounts with strong, unique passwords.
-- **Stay Informed**: Keep up-to-date with privacy news and updates to stay informed about new threats and tools.
+3. Keep up-to-date with privacy news and updates to stay informed about new threats and tools.